Newsmax hopes conservative anger at Fox News and a few Trump tweets can boost the much smaller network

 The claims made in the clips did not pass muster on Twitter, which affixed a “this claim about election fraud is disputed” warning on each one.

 But, they provided valuable and free publicity to Newsmax, which has been trying to break into the cable news big leagues since launching in 2014.
 During the campaign, the president has encouraged his Twitter followers to watch his rallies in Florida and Pennsylvania on Newsmax.
 “Getting ready to land in Florida,” he wrote last month.
 “BIG CROWD!
 Live on various networks: @OANN, @cspan, @newsmax and others!!!”
-While Fox News covered the rallies sparingly — or not at all.
+Fox News covered the rallies sparingly — or not at all.

 It’s been an uphill battle for Newsmax, which began as a Web portal in 1998.
 The network attracted just 21,000 total viewers over the course of a week this summer, according to Nielsen research data, compared with 1.9 million Fox News viewers during the same period, though it has achieved gains recently.